The Dangers of Soy Milk to Kids' Health

 Soy milk, which is derived from soybeans, is often recommended to children who have allergies to cow's milk or are otherwise considered lactose intolerant.
 Although soy milk is often touted as being a healthy alternative to cow's milk, it may pose serious health consequences to children.
 When soy milk is incorporated into their children's diet, parents need to be extra vigilant about monitoring them for signs of allergic reaction or unusual symptoms.

-Soy is known as a phytoestrogen, which is a plant substance that mimics the effects of natural estrogen, according to the medical experts at Cornell University.
-Experts from the University of Maryland Medical Center warn that phytoestrogens such as soy may alter certain circulating hormones, and it is speculated that baby formulas derived from soy may have the potential to cause reproductive problems later in life.
+Soy is known as a phytoestrogen, which is a plant substance that mimics the effects of natural estrogen, according to the medical experts at Cornell University 3.
+Experts from the University of Maryland Medical Center warn that phytoestrogens such as soy may alter certain circulating hormones, and it is speculated that baby formulas derived from soy may have the potential to cause reproductive problems later in life 3.

 Vitamin and Mineral Deficiencies

-Soy milk contains high levels of manganese, which may be linked to behavioral problems, according to Francis Crinella, professor of pediatrics, and his colleagues at UCI and UC Davis, whose findings were published via the Science Daily online platform.
+Scientific Study Of Soy Milk Finds Behavior Problems From High Manganese Levels').
 According to Dr. Crinella and colleagues, dopamine levels decrease in the presence of higher manganese levels.
 Decreases in dopamine occurred in those areas of the brain responsible for problem-solving.
 This situation may raise the risk of attention deficit hyperactivity disorder, according to the study.

 - The Weston A. Price Foundation: Confused About Soy?
 Soy Dangers Summarized

 - Health Children: Vitamin D: On the Double

 - University of Maryland Medical Center: Soy: Overview